Transvelo/docs/gitbook/bewear/setup/contact_v2_page.md

 # Contact v2 Page

-Contact v2 Page of Bewear is built using **Visual Composer** with 4 rows.
-The **Visual Composer** Backend editor of the page look like this
+Contact v2 Page of Bewear is built using **Contactpage v2 Template** with 4 rows.
+The Backend editor of the page look like this

 ![](http://transvelo.github.io/docs/bewear/images/contact-v2-page-setting.png)